anirudhRowjee/saaru/docs/src/gettingstarted.md

 Saaru is slightly opinionated about how you structure your source.

-Use these commands to generate the necessary folder structure -
+Use these commands to generate the necessary folder structure - this is a test of the live reload.

+this is nice!

 ```bash
 $ mkdir -p my_new_website/{src,static,templates}